 In addition, Enterprise IT departments want security solutions they can easily manage; they do not want solutions that create new silos or complicate their existing environment.
 Many IT departments currently manage multiple clouds to avoid vendor lock-in, and for redundancy, they need a consistent solution to data protection that works across their current or future on-premise and cloud environments.

-We understand these issues at Ionic, which is why we offer Ionic for Cloud Storage solutions built on the Ionic platform and pre-integrated using the Ionic Build SDK into leading cloud storage platforms including Amazon S3 and Google Cloud Storage.
+We understand these issues at Ionic, which is why we offer Machina Tools for Amazon and Machina Tools for Google Cloud Storage.
+The Ionic Machina engine pre-integrates the Machina Tools SDK into leading cloud storage platforms Amazon S3 and Google Cloud Storage.
 Only Ionic provides a single solution that delivers a consistent approach across multiple cloud provider solutions for data security, privacy and accountability.

-By using Ionic for Cloud Storage, companies can extend and upgrade their existing security capabilities to any on-premise or cloud environment, making it easier to integrate real-time, policy-driven data tracking and protection to any data that is uploaded or downloaded to a cloud storage solution.
-The solution leverages standard features of the Ionic Platform to easily support enterprises seeking to:
+By using Machina Tools for Cloud Storage, companies can extend and upgrade their existing security capabilities to any on-premise or cloud environment, making it easier to integrate real-time, policy-driven data tracking and protection to any data that is uploaded or downloaded to a cloud storage solution.
+The solution leverages standard features of Machina to easily support enterprises seeking to:

 - Encrypt a new item while uploading it